Jabari11/andapp_labwalker/README.md

 This version is a reworked and massively stripped version of my other (old) macro [FFRK macro Keeper](https://github.com/LosBaguettor/ffrkmacrokeeper).
 It only works with Labyrinth.
 **It has no failover nor error handler** (except for the infamous network error 101).
-Contrary to the original one, this own **doesn't do any stamina check** which means it can hang.
+Contrary to the original one, this one **doesn't do any stamina check** which means it can hang.
 It's very unlikely that i ever update it but feel free to branch and update it if you want.

 ##